ahaines10/hiking-california/README.md

 <h1>:mountain: Description</h1>

 <p>
-Welcome to best hiking places in california.
-In this app you will be able to create your favorite hikinh spots for everyone to see.
-Join us and see how beautiful california can be.
+Welcome to the vacation tracker app were you can track all of yours and otheres people vacation to see what vacation you would like to go on next
 </p>

 </div>